-While org charts are typically used by people ops and HR professionals to easily map out a company’s hierarchy or for organizational planning, many use their company org chart to simply find the best employee to answer their question or understand the organization better as a whole.
+Org charts are typically used by people ops and HR professionals to map out a company’s hierarchy or for organizational planning, but many workers use their company org chart to find the best employee to answer their question or to understand the organization better as a whole.

 Use our handy guide to find out how you can transform your org chart into a comprehensive resource for your employees.

 Org charts are essential to organizing a company workforce and helping employees understand where their role fits into the larger organizational structure.
 You need a few basic elements in your org chart before you can turn it into an all-in-one employee resource.

 - Employee name: Include each employee’s first and last name, as well as what they prefer their colleagues to call them.

 - Job title: Add the employee’s official role at the company.